 Bijapur is a district in the state of Karnataka in southern India.
 The city of Bijapur is the headquarters of the district, and is located 530 km northwest of Bangalore.
 Bijapur is well known for the great monuments of historical importance built during the Adil Shahi dynasty.

-Bijapur is rich in historical attractions and make jouney to Bijapur by SRS Travels and have look such as.
+Bijapur is rich in historical attractions and make jouney to Bijapur by SRS Travels and Logistics Private Limited and have look such as.

 1) Gol Gumbaz This is the most famous monument in Bijapur.
 It is the tomb of Mohammed Adil Shah (ruled 1627-1657).
 It is the second largest dome ever built, next in size only to St Peter's Basilica in Rome.
 A particular attraction in this monument is the central chamber, where every sound is echoed seven times.
 Another attraction at the Gol Gumbaz is the Whispering Gallery, where even minute sounds can be heard clearly 37 metres away.
 Gol Gumbaz complex includes a mosque, a Naqqar Khana (a hall for the trumpeters) (now it is used as museum) and the ruins of guest houses.